harrismlyd/assignment-2.13/README.md

 # Assignment-2.13

-Make a comparison between Serverless Framework and Terraform as tools for IaC. answer the following:
+Make a comparison between Serverless Framework and Terraform as tools for IaC.
+Answer the following:

 1. What type of infrastructure and application deployments are each tool best suited for?
 2. How do their primary objectives differ?